deencat/AI-Web-Test-v1/AI-Web-Test-v1-PRD.md

 > - Access to learning curves and metrics
 > - Explanations of agent behavior changes

+### 4.7 Knowledge Base Management Stories

+**US-21: KB Document Upload with Categories**
+> **As a** QA Lead
+> **I want to** upload system documentation and categorize it during upload
+> **So that** agents can reference relevant documents when generating test cases
+> **Acceptance Criteria:**
+> - Can upload PDF/DOCX documents (system guides, product catalogs, process docs)
+> - Select from predefined categories (CRM, Billing, Products & Services, etc.)
+> - Create new custom categories on-the-fly during upload
+> - Documents tagged with type (system_guide, product, process, reference)
+> - Upload confirmation shows category and document type

+**US-22: Category-Specific Test Generation**
+> **As a** QA Engineer
+> **I want** agents to use only relevant KB documents from specific categories
+> **So that** generated test cases are more accurate and focused
+> **Acceptance Criteria:**
+> - Test case generation filters KB by category (e.g., only CRM docs for CRM tests)
+> - Generated test steps cite KB sources (e.g., "per CRM_Guide.pdf Sec 2.1")
+> - Test accuracy improves by 10-15% with category-specific context
+> - Agent processing 20-30% faster due to smaller KB context
+> - Can view which KB documents agents referenced for each test case

+**US-23: Product Catalog Integration**
+> **As a** Sales Operations Manager
+> **I want to** upload product catalogs so agents can generate product-specific test cases
+> **So that** we can test new telecom offerings immediately after launch
+> **Acceptance Criteria:**
+> - Upload product catalogs to "Products & Services" category
+> - Agents extract product features, pricing, and limitations from catalogs
+> - Test cases validate product activation, billing, and feature availability
+> - Product names and pricing automatically included in test assertions
+> - Agents detect product catalog updates and suggest test case revisions

+**US-24: KB Document Search and Management**
+> **As a** QA Engineer
+> **I want to** search and browse uploaded KB documents by category
+> **So that** I can find relevant documentation quickly
+> **Acceptance Criteria:**
+> - Full-text search across all KB documents
+> - Filter by category, document type, and upload date
+> - View document details (size, upload date, referenced by agents count)
+> - Download original documents
+> - Delete outdated documents with confirmation
+> - See which test cases reference each KB document

+**US-25: Customer Service Documentation Usage**
+> **As a** Customer Service Manager
+> **I want to** upload call scripts and troubleshooting guides
+> **So that** agents can generate test cases validating CS procedures
+> **Acceptance Criteria:**
+> - Upload CS documentation to "Customer Service" category
+> - Agents generate test cases following documented escalation procedures
+> - Test cases validate system behavior matches troubleshooting guides
+> - Generated tests include expected system messages from CS docs
+> - Can verify CS process compliance via automated tests

 ---

 ## 5. User Interface